skyfielders/python-skyfield/skyfield/documentation/positions.rst

 ====================

-The final result that many users seek is the *altitude* and *azimuth* of an object relative to their own location on the Earth’s surface.
+The final result that many users seek is the altitude and azimuth of an object above their own local horizon.

-The altitude measures the angle above or below the horizon, with a positive number of degrees meaning “above” and a negative number indicating that the object is below the horizon (and impossible to view).
+* *Altitude* measures the angle above or below the horizon, with a positive number of degrees meaning “above” and a negative number indicating that the object is below the horizon (and impossible to view).

-Azimuth measures the angle around the sky from the north pole, so 0° means that the object is straight north,
+* *Azimuth* measures the angle around the sky from the north pole, so 0° means that the object is straight north,
   90° indicates that the object lies to the east,
   180° means south, and 270° means that the object is straight west.

 Altitude and azimuth are computed by calling the :meth:`~Apparent.altaz()` method on an apparent position.